anuraghazra/github-readme-stats/readme.md

 -   `exclude_repo` - Exclude specified repositories _(Comma-separated values)_.
 Default: `[] (blank array)`.
 -   `custom_title` - Sets a custom title for the card _(string)_.
 Default `Most Used Languages`.
 -   `disable_animations` - Disables all animations in the card _(boolean)_.
 Default: `false`.
+-   `hide_progress` - It uses the compact layout option, hides percentages, and removes the bars.
+Default: `false`.

 > **Warning**
 > Language names should be URI-escaped, as specified in [Percent Encoding](https://en.wikipedia.org/wiki/Percent-encoding)